UTNkar/documentation/content/infrastructure/cloudflare.md

 CloudFlare keeps excessive data on requests, so it's interesting to take a look once in a while.

+### Cloudflare proxy

+Next to almost all DNS posts there is a cloud that can be orange or gray.
+This is the cloudflare proxy.
+If the cloud is orange the traffic to that domain goes through cloudflare and gets protected.
+If it is gray, cloudflare wont protect it and will just let traffic through.

 ### DNS Structure

 The DNS records have been organized in a specific structure, making managing the